 [Note: Our other privacy notice applies to usage of our Web site and various social networking platforms that we use.]

-Our advanced meter infrastructure enhances our ability to collect electricity usage data sent from the meter(s) at your home or business.
-These meters capture information about your electricity usage every 15 minutes and transmit the data to us every 2 to 4 hours.
+PPL recently replaced its meters with more advanced meters that enhance its ability to collect electricity usage data sent from the meter(s) at your home or business.
+These meters capture information about your real-time electricity usage which is then transmitted to us in regular time intervals (typically every 2-4 hours).
 PPL also collects information from the meters on significant events related to electric service, such as outages, voltage fluctuations, heat alarms, and meter tampering alerts.
 The data transmitted by the meter does not contain any personally identifiable information (such as your name, account number, phone number, or address).
 Once we receive the data, however, we associate it with your PPL account.

 Your electric meter sends us information about your electricity usage in your home or business (collectively, “Electricity Information”).
 For example, we receive:

 - Information about the amount of electricity you use

 - If you also (a) generate electricity and (b) generate more than you use, then we will receive information regarding the difference between the amount of electricity generated and used by you

 - System alerts that provide information about power outages, voltage fluctuations, meter temperature changes, etc.

 Your Electricity Information is primarily used to calculate your electricity bill.
 We share your data with you so you can understand your electric consumption, your rates, and how your bill is calculated.
 Further, we use the data to enable prompt power restoration after outages that may occur in your neighborhood.